Maxime-Jauroyon/Univ-BD6/README.md

 - Connect to (or create) an empty database with UTF-8 encoding.
 - Run `\i bd6.sql`.

-The database should now be populated with tables and data
+The database should now be populated with tables and data.

 ## Contributors